 “I was diagnosed with a rare type of Non-Hodgkins Lymphoma called Anaplastic Large Cell Lymphoma.”

-“Cancer affected my lifestyle and modelling career by taking a toll on my body with the intense fatigue.
+“Cancer affected my lifestyle and modeling career by taking a toll on my body with the intense fatigue.
 Every day that goes by feels like a year.
 I eat differently now and participate in activities differently.”

 Now that the cancer is in remission, how have your thoughts changed, if at all?